dmarvar/pulse/README.md

 ⚠️ **For Demonstration Purposes Only**

-This application has been simplified for demonstration and experimentation purposes and **does not save any data to the database**.
+This application has been simplified for demonstration and experimentation purposes and **does not persist any data**.
 As a result, all authentication data, including tokens and session information, is stored directly in cookies.

 **This is NOT a recommended security pattern for production applications.**